 My name’s Lisa and I offer bodywork for women, gender non-binary and trans folk.
 I also facilitate various workshops.
 There’s information about both those things on the relevant pages.
 Below is a bit more about what inspires and motivates me, and the ways I work.

-I’ve trained in and been influenced by various bodywork practises, including holistic & deep tissue massage, as well as bio-medical anatomy & physiology, somatic dance trainings & experiential anatomy, and respectful consideration of traditional paradigms like Ayurvedic and Chinese Medicine.
+I’ve trained in and been influenced by various bodywork practises, including holistic & deep tissue massage, as well as bio-medical anatomy & physiology, somatics, dance trainings, experiential anatomy, and respectful consideration of traditional paradigms like Ayurvedic and Chinese Medicine.

 I also have a pretty extensive knowledge of herbal medicine and have been exploring herbs personally and with others in informal and formal learning spaces for many years.
-For the past 6 years I worked in a long established herb shop giving over-the-counter advise and teaching workshop series and continue to facilitate workshops about holistic approaches to health & herbal medicine in a community garden in central London.
+I have worked in a long established herb shop giving over-the-counter advise and teaching workshop series, and continue to facilitate workshops about holistic approaches to health and herbal medicine in a community garden in central London, elsewhere in England, now also in Glasgow and Edinburgh.

 I’m interested in what health means, in the broadest sense of the word, especially feminist health and psycho-emotional health.
 Inspired by anarchist and feminist politics examining the way hierarchy, oppression, alienation and inequality affect us, I’m interested in personal and collective practises, resources, spaces and infrastructure we can access and develop, for deep connection, meaning, justice, rest, resilience and transformation.